stuvusIT/roundcube/README.md

 ## Requirements

-It needs an apt based system like Ubuntu.
+It needs an apt based system like Debian or Ubuntu.
 Also the [stuvusIT.nginx](https://github.com/stuvusIT/nginx), [stuvusIT.php-fpm](https://github.com/stuvusIT/php-fpm) and [stuvusIT.mariadb](https://github.com/stuvusIT/mariadb) roles are required.

 ## Role Variables